pirapira/evmverif/readme.md

 * calling other accounts.

-Moreover, when the contract responds, the contract should again be ready to respond any entrance.
+Moreover, when the contract responds, the contract should again be ready to respond to any entrance.
 The contract should be ready for infinite number of interactions (until it executes `SUICIDE`).

 This idea is coinductively captured in `responce_to_world` type.